Tuesday, November 24, 2015

 Most action games have you playing as something cool, like a wizard, a warrior or perhaps even a Hollywood hero with a deadly automated weapon that never runs out of ammo.
 Well, not so with Ranarama.
 You're a novice magician called Mervyn who has accidentally turned himself into a frog?
 That's right, you're a frog!

-Wizards have invaded and brought a horde of monsters who killed everyone, although luckily they ignored this unassuming frog.
-So it's time for you to leggit and deal a hefty dose of revenge on these evil beings!
-Played through an overhead view, you crawl a dungeon battling the minion slaves of the powerful wizards.
+Wizards have invaded and brought a horde of monsters who killed everyone, although luckily, they ignored this unassuming frog.
+So it's time for you to leggit and deal a hefty dose of revenge on them!
+Played through an overhead view, you crawl through a dungeon, battling the minion slaves of the powerful wizards.

 Wanna see who you are up against?
 Check out these minions of evil...